open/close all folders

 - Rak from Tower of God.

 - Watchmen has a incredibly Narmful one when Rorschach jumps out of a window: "RRAAAARRL".
-No punctuation.
-(Memetic Mutation frequently uses this for macros, photoshops, and .gifs)
+No punctuation, and it must always be spelt like that, lest ye draw the ire of the fanboys.
+(Memetic Mutation frequently uses this for macros, photoshops, and .gifs.)

-- Mocked in an issue of Excalibur where Lockheed the dragon bites a burglar who yells 'Yeargh' and his companion bemusedly notes that you never really hear people say that, although you see it written down a lot.
+- Lampshaded in an issue of Excalibur, in a scene where Lockheed the dragon bites a burglar who yells "YEARGH!"
+His companion bemusedly notes that you never really hear people say that, although you see it written down a lot.